 What kinds of projects are eligible?

-Valerie Sivinski Fund grants are designed to support “bricks and mortar” projects for the preservation of a specific property.
+Valerie Sivinski Fund grants prioritize support for “bricks and mortar” projects that go toward the preservation of a specific property.
 Eligible projects must include costs attributable to the purchase of materials or services directly related to the historic preservation of a specific resource.
-Grant funds may be used for the following:
+Grant funds may be used to:

 - Preserve/rehabilitate a specific historic resource*

 - Hire professional expertise for the production of as-built drawings, a historic structures report (HSR), or a feasibility study for the rehabilitation/adaptive use of a historic resource

 - Organize a group to preserve or advocate for preservation of a specific historic resource

 - Promote preservation of a specific historic resource

 * Priority goes to projects that involve the material preservation of a historic resource.

 General operating expenses and expenses incurred prior to the award date are not eligible for inclusion in a grant request.

 There is no limit to how often an individual organization may apply, but grant funding will not be approved to the same organization more often than once every two years.